 Equipment – Funded only if it is an integral part of the proposed project.
 All equipment purchased with IEF monies becomes the property of the College.
 Requests for computer hardware will be considered only if the purchase is clearly and critically related to the project.

 IT Support and Computer Software – Funded if it is an integral part of the proposal.
 Any proposal that requests computer support (hardware or software) must be reviewed by the Director of Learning Design & Digital Innovation (LDDI) and a written statement containing her/his recommendations must be included.

-Audio Visual – Any proposal that calls for audio-visual equipment must be reviewed by the Director of Media Services and a written statement containing her/his recommendations must be included.
+Audio Visual – Any proposal that calls for audio-visual equipment must be reviewed by the Director of Information Technology Services and a written statement containing her/his recommendations must be included.

 Travel – IEF will fund travel if it is clearly necessary to carry out the project.
 All requests must be fully documented.
 It should be clear why travel is necessary rather than using the web, email, telephone or the USPS to communicate or gather information.
 It is expected that applicants will make every effort to obtain the least expensive airfares.
 Please refer to the updated Travel Policy for details.